-Levon is part of the first cohort of In-Home Supportive Services (IHSS) caregivers to complete the Center for Caregiver Advancement’s IHSS+ Alzheimer’s training program in Alameda County.
+Levon is part of the first cohort of In-Home Supportive Services (IHSS) caregivers to complete CCA’s IHSS+ Alzheimer’s training program in Alameda County.

-In California, there are over 520,000 IHSS providers caring for more than 650,000 elderly or people with disabilities in need of home care services.
-Often, these caregivers enter the IHSS workforce with little to no training or support.
+In California, there are over 520,000 IHSS providers caring for more than 650,000 older adults or people with disabilities in need of home care services.
+Often, these IHSS caregivers enter the workforce with little to no training or support.

 “I go back to my notes from class a lot.
 And I continue to reflect on the different experiences and different topics we talked about in class.
 It’s really, really helpful,” says Levon.